 This book actually seemed to have less sex than the others in the series, and I want to say it had more emotional depth and meaningfulness, but, honestly, even the books with all the sex still had emotional depth and meaningfulness.
-This one was just a little more serious as the overall plot thickened, the characters suffered through some loss and relationship struggles (among lovers, friends, and family), and Zoey and crew found themselves in the middle of a longstanding feud between Seelie and Unseelie.
+This one is just a little more serious as the overall plot thickens, the characters suffer through some loss and relationship struggles (among lovers, friends, and family), and Zoey and crew find themselves in the middle of a longstanding feud between Seelie and Unseelie.

-The first book was full of tension and longing.
-The second book was full of heartbreak over having to choose between two loves.
-The third book was full of intensity.
-This one was full of loyalty and touching moments and all of the characters fighting for what they believed in, including each other.
+The first book is full of tension and longing.
+The second book is full of heartbreak over having to choose between two loves.
+The third book is full of intensity.
+This one is full of loyalty and touching moments and all of the characters fighting for what they believe in, including each other.

 “I told my brother I would care for you in his absence,” Declan explained.
 “I did that even after he punched me in the face for absolutely no reason.”

 Oh Declan, there is always a reason to punch you in the face.
 He is most definitely a jerk, but this book showed me that he’s not all bad.
 He has to think of his kingdom and put the good of the many before the good of the few, and that’s a heavy burden he carries.
 He also misses Dev and is struggling with the fact that Dev is now older and different, that the twin Declan had by his side for 20 or so years of his life is no longer close to him.
 He even showed a vulnerable and compassionate side to Zoey.
 And when it came down to it at one point, he did the right thing because apparently he did have one moral that trumped all his prejudices and the opinions of his people and the other things he believed in.
 But once again, that’s the beauty of these books, the imperfect, three-dimensional characters and the way the author is able to make you care about all of them.